Saif-k93/Local_Chat_App_UDP/README.md

 - Run multiple instances of the app on different devices/computers within the same local network
 - Enter your username when prompted
-- Start chatting immediately – all connected users will appear automatically
+- Start chatting immediately – new users broadcast a "Joined" message